-From Tim on April 15th, 2009 in General Remodel
+From Dean Dowd on April 15, 2009 in General Remodel

 Photo Credit: The National Guard

 While its great to have a jovial relationship with your contractor, keep in mind its a business.
 As the client, you need to establish the ground rules before any work is done.
 Laugh at the process of remodeling, but not for too long.